CodingItWrong/outsidein.dev/docs/vue/5-edge-cases.md

 Run our E2E tests and note that they still pass.
 They don't care whether or not a loading flag is shown; they just ensure that the data is eventually shown.

 ## Error Flag
-The other edge case we want to handle is displaying an error in case the API call fails.
+The other edge case we want to handle is displaying an error if the API call fails.
 This will be implemented using a very similar process to the loading flag.
 If you like, you can try to go through the process yourself, then compare your approach and this approach afterward.
 Just remember to always start with a failing test, and write only the minimum code to pass the test!

-Note that we listed the loading flag and error flag as separate stories.
-Instead of implementing both flags in the component, then implementing both in the store, we got one flag working entirely.
+Note that instead of implementing both flags in the component, then implementing both in the store, we got one flag working entirely.
 This ensures that we could ship the loading flag to our customers even before the error flag is ready.

 Start with the test for the component.
 We are describing a new situation, when loading fails, so let's put our test in a new `describe` block: